-Our organization structure, standards, and procedures were determined and developed with the assistance of a large group of private agency directors and individuals with experience in many phases of rehabilitation field.
+Our organization structure, standards, and procedures were determined and developed with the assistance of a large group of private agency directors, funding source agency staff and individuals with experience in many phases of rehabilitation field.

-We have awarded accreditation status to vocational service organizations in Alaska, Georgia, Idaho, Oregon, Utah, Montana, Colorado and Washington.
+We have awarded accreditation status to over 300 vocational service organizations located in Alaska, Georgia, Idaho, Oregon, Utah, Montana, Colorado and Washington.

-Additionally, RSAS staff provide technical expertise and consultation upon request to member agencies towards the goal of better service to the participants they serve.
+Additionally, RSAS staff provide technical expertise and consultation upon request to member agencies towards the goal of better service to agency staff and the program participants they serve.

 1) identify and recognize high quality community rehabilitation services, through our review process and consultation with provider staff